jsdir/datastored/docs/orm.md

 A namespace for redis to use.
 This option is useful when running multiple orm instances on the same redis server.
 The default namespace is `ds`.

 #### `modelTransforms`
+Datstored uses several base transforms on model for features such as hidden attributes and validation.
+These transforms cannot be changed. `modelTransforms` are added to the transform chain immediately after the immutable ones added by datastored.

+`modelTransforms` defaults to:
-This defaults to an input/output serializer/unserializer for JSON.
+- `BasicMarshaller`: an input/output serializer/unserializer for JSON-friendly values.